cjmccjmccjmc/ESP8266-WiFi-Analog-ClockV2/README.md

 ### Clock Setup

 Once connected to a Wifi point, the code will enter a boot process connectiing to the wifi and NTP server.
-Take note of the ip address for the webserver.

 Once the boots are complete, a 10 second countdown will be shown on the console for enter configuration mode.
-Now press any key to enter configuration then browse to the ip address noted above during the boot process.
+Now press any key to enter configuration then browse to http://clock.local/

 The webpage will now look like the following, enter the positions of the:
 * Hour hand
 * Minute hand
 * Second hand

-And select the timezone you are in by first selecting the area then the nearest city to your location then hitting Submit.
+* The Timezone will default to your browsers timezone.

+To save the configuration press submit button.

+hitting Submit.

 ![Clock Setup](images/Setup.png)